savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise02-TemplateWithData/README.md

 ## Template creation steps:
 1. Create a `views` directory at the same level as `server.js`

-2. Into your views directory copy the files from within the /views directory at the sme level as THIS README.
+2. Into your views directory copy the files from within the `/views` directory at the sme level as THIS README.

-3. Open Layout.pug and see how it contains the basic html, head and body elements.
+3. Open `Layout.pug` and see how it contains the basic html, head and body elements.
 Notice the use of **include foot**.
-Open foot.pug to
+Open `foot.pug` to

-4. Open and view index.pug - it (and other files) extend layout in order to replicate layout for each page.
+4. Open and view `index.pug` - it (and other files) extend layout in order to replicate layout for each page.
 Notice how index will use the passed in student data.

-5. Open and view class.pug.
+5. Open and view `class.pug`.
 Note hw it includes an external JS file as well as embeds JS.

-6. Open and view about.pug.
+6. Open and view `about.pug`.
 Note its use of mailto and normal link.

 ## Run the application
 1. If running solution, install Node dependencies `npm install`